nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 };
 ```

-We are declaring that the name prop is expecting only a value with a typeof string and the visitorCount a value with a typeof number.
-Therefore, if we tried to pass a number to our name prop, we would get the following error:
+We are declaring that the `name` prop is expecting only a value with a typeof string and the `visitorCount` a value with a typeof number.
+Therefore, if we tried to pass a number to our `name` prop, we would get the following error:

 `Warning: Failed prop type: Invalid prop 'name' of type 'number' supplied to 'Greeting', expected 'string'.`

 For performance reasons, this validation only takes place in development mode and will not take place in a production environment.
-You can find a thorough list of the provided proptypes in the [react documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes), plus some additional features like setting default prop values.
+You can find a thorough list of the provided proptypes in the official React documentation, plus some additional features like setting default prop values.

 ## Additional Resources